hoopdad/hoopdad.github.io/docs/ai/_posts/2026-06-23-token-efficiency-how-loop-engineering-works-part2.md

 ## Take-aways

 Building autonomously is possible.
 With further clarity in instructions I believe I could have gotten those last few tweaks ironed out.
-If I had said, simulate a user accessing the app from this workstation in your tests, it would have come across the issues I did and fixed them.

 The hardest part was letting it churn and watching the AI credit meter rolling by.

 For a real business application, you want to have a couple of things lined up before you set this to go.

 1. A business plan.
-How are you going to earn revenue to pay for AI credits and the operation?
+How are you going to earn revenue to pay for AI credits and operating the application?
 2. Well, if you did #1, you're ahead of me so let me know what else.
+I just know there's more than one thing.

 I'll explore a couple other methods for more complex applications in subsequent articles.

 ### Token Efficiency

-My hyopthesis is that if I can get an agent to build something with a single prompt, it requires efficient use of tokesn.
-I am reconsidering that as a time-box and AI Credit limit should guide this.
-Callibrating what is a reasonable time box and amount of credits is the part that experience and benchmarking can teach.
+My hyopthesis is that if I can get an agent to build something with a single prompt, the build system would have had to manage context, scope, and quality.
+And that would mean it requires efficient use of tokens.
+I think that needs refinement as a time-box and AI Credit limit should guide this.
+Taking that one step further, callibrating to what is a reasonable time box and amount of credits is the part that experience and benchmarking can teach.

-I used a sophisticated model, Opus 4.8.
-I do wonder if a Codex like GPT-Codex5.3 could have accomplished the same for lower cost or shorter time.
-I may try to re-do this with that model instead.
-It's just typing a toggle in copilot, `/model gpt-5.3-codex` .
-Stay tuned and I will update this post if I do that.
-(Yes, it's already running.)
+I used a sophisticated model, Opus 4.8, for the first run.
+After first publishing, I wondered if a Codex like GPT-Codex5.3 could have accomplished the same for lower cost or shorter time.
+It's just typing a toggle in copilot, `/model gpt-5.3-codex` and letting it rip.

+### Implications

+Some questions that need answering.

+- Can a person maintain an application written like this?
+- Can *AI* maintain an application written like this?
+- With additional gates and loops, would either of those answers change?
+- What are the real risks (big picture and local to the app) and are we willing to accept them?

 ## References

 - [GitHub Copilot CLI](https://github.com/features/copilot)
 - [Squad](https://bradygaster.github.io/squad/)